pozitron57/rurik/README.md

 The goal of the project is to create the complete family tree for the Rurik dynasty (Rurikids) who ruled the lands of Rus from 862 until 1598.
-Goal has been achieved (this family tree contains more than 750 nodes) but there are lots of features to add.
+This family tree currently contains 837 nodes.

 *The animation is in Russian but it is translated on the actual web page [lisakov.com/en/projects/tree](https://lisakov.com/en/projects/tree/).*